csantanapr/openshift-bootcamp/Labs/Lab02-Simple-OpenShift-application/exposing-websphere-liberty-ex-2.md

     memory: 512Mi
 ```

-Edit your current deployment using `oc edit websphere-liberty-app`.
+Edit your current deployment using `oc edit deployment websphere-liberty-app`.
 This wll open an editor in the termiinal, similar to `vi`.

 Add the resource defined above to the `spec.template.spec.containers.[websphere-liberty-app]` so it looks similar to the following